Rycieos/minecraft-console/README.md

 ## Config
-List of config options:
+General config options (all are optional besides profile_list):
 * `default_time`      the default time that stop will wait before closing the server
+* `server_root`       the default root path where the servers are stored.
 * `player_list_path`  the path where the minecraft.* files are stored for sharing with every server.
 If not specified, each server will use their own lists.
 * `eula`              if true, console will set each server's eula to true to save time.
 * `java`              the java command to use to launch the servers.
 Useful if you have a specific version of java for Minecraft.
 * `profile_list`      the list of profiles used when `all` is specified instead of of profile name.
 If a profile is not in this list, it will work normally, but it will not be part of `all` nor scanned for config errors.

 Profile specific:
 * `type`              the type of server.
 Right now, only minecraft is supported.
 * `autostart`         if the server should be started when `console start all` is run.
 This allows profiles to be configured without needing to run automaticlly.
 * `server_path`       the location of the server directory.
 Where the server files are saved.
+If not specified, will default to `server_root/profile_name`.
 * `backup_path`       the location of the backup directory.
 If not specified, backups will be disabled for that profile.
 * `world`             the name of the world directory.
 This allows multiple worlds (maps) to be used per profile.
 Put a different server.properties file in each world directory, then change the `world` option to select the different world to use.
 * `jar_name`          the jar file to run for the profile.
 If the profile is of type vanilla or snapshot, you can specify the function `find_jar` instead to use the only jar file in the directory.
 This allows for updating without changing the config.
 * `server_command`    the command to run when starting the server.
 Probably want to have `${java}` at the beginning and `${jar_name}` after the -jar flag.
 * `updateable`        the type of server if updating is wanted, false otherwise.
 This is used to discover what version to update the profile.
+* `listener`          if the listener for the profile should be started when the server is started.
+Defaults to false.
+* `info_text`         the array of strings that the listener will print to a player when they say `!info` in game.
+Defaults to empty.

 ## Listener

-`listener` will watch a log file, and perform actions based on what the server prints to the file.
-To use it, run something like:
+`minecraft-listener` will watch a log file, and perform actions based on what the server prints to the file.

-`screen -dmS listener listener vanilla`

-This will start it in background mode.
-To kill it, connect to the screen (`screen -r listener`) and Ctrl-C.

 It adds many nifty features, such as:
 * Sending players messages when they login.